Kristen Monroe

 Kristen Renwick Monroe (born May 17, 1946) is an American political scientist, specializing in political psychology and ethics.
-Her work on altruism and moral choice is presented in a trilogy of award-winning books in which Monroe argues that our sense of self in relation to others sets and delineates the range of choice options we find available, not just morally but cognitively.
+Her work on altruism and moral choice is presented in a trilogy of books in which Monroe argues that our sense of self in relation to others sets and delineates the range of choice options we find available, not just morally but cognitively.

 Monroe has taught at the University of British Columbia, New York University, SUNY at Stony Brook, and Princeton University.
-Most of her career has been at University of California, Irvine.
 Monroe is a Professor of political science and the Founder and Director of UCI’s Ethics Center.

 Early life and education

-Monroe was born on May 17, 1946 in Princeton, Illinois to Gertrude Awilda Renwick Monroe, a teacher, and James Oliver Monroe, Jr., a lawyer hearing war crimes in the Pacific.
+Monroe was born on May 17, 1946, in Princeton, Illinois, to Gertrude Awilda Renwick Monroe, a teacher, and James Oliver Monroe, Jr., a lawyer hearing war crimes in the Pacific.
 Monroe graduated with honors from Smith College, where she attended the University of Geneva and the Graduate Institute of International Studies in Geneva in her junior year.
-She did her graduate work at the University of Chicago, where she received her MA in International Relations (1970) and PhD in Political Science (1974), after studying with Susanne and Lloyd Rudolph, Joseph Cropsey, Duncan MacRae, and Robert Fogel.
+She did her graduate work at the University of Chicago, where she received her MA in international relations (1970) and PhD in political science (1974), after studying with Susanne and Lloyd Rudolph, Joseph Cropsey, Duncan MacRae, and Robert Fogel.
 Monroe was a Killam post-doctoral Fellow at the University of British Columbia, specializing in econometrics and political economy.